MicrosoftDocs/azure-dev-docs/articles/python/tutorial-containerize-deploy-python-web-app-azure-01.md

 # Overview: Containerized Python web apps on Azure

-This tutorial shows how to containerize a Python web app and deploy it to Azure.
+This tutorial shows you how to containerize a Python web app and deploy it to Azure.
 The single container web app is hosted in [Azure App Service][1] and uses [MongoDB for Azure Cosmos DB][2] to store data.
-The App Service [Web App for Containers][3] allows you to focus on composing your containers without worrying about managing and maintaining an underlying container orchestrator.
+The App Service [Web App for Containers][3] functionality allows you to focus on composing your containers without worrying about managing and maintaining an underlying container orchestrator.
 Use Web App for Containers when you need more control over the runtime, framework, tooling, and packages of a web-based application.

 In this tutorial you will:

-* Build and run a [Docker][4] container locally.
+* Build and run a [Docker][4] container locally. *This step is optional.*

 * Build a [Docker][4] container image directly in Azure.

-* Configure App Service to use the Docker container image.
+* Configure an App Service to create a web app based on the Docker container image.

 Following this tutorial, you'll have the basis for Continuous Integration (CI) and Continuous Deployment (CD) of a Python web app to Azure.